alshedivat/al-folio/_book_notes/chip-war.md

 Fabless companies - focusing on their differentiating product and relying on TSMC and other foundries for fabrication - emerge in the 1990s: Nvidia for GPUs, Qualcomm for specialized communication chips

 In the 2000s and 2010s, TSMC emerges as the leading foundry and leverages its market power and large ecosystem of both piece suppliers and chip maker customers to beat other integrated foundries like Samsung - in 2023, it produces over 60% of the world's semiconductors and over 90% of the most advanced ones

+A single Deutsch company, ASML, is able to build the latest generation of manufacturing machines at 14nm (~20 atoms) precision

 Apple designs iPhone chips but outsources fabrication to TSMC, the only company with the ability to build the chips - chip materials represent the bulk of the cost of the phone